coreruleset/documentation/content/development/regex_assembly.md

 ### Nesting

 Processors may be nested.
 This enables complex scenarios, such as assembling a smaller expression to concatenate it with another line or block of lines.
-For example:
+For example, the following will produce the regular expression `line1(?:ab|cd)`:

 ```python
 ##!> assemble